ufz/ogs/web/content/docs/tools/fileio/Mesh2Raster/index.md

 ## Application

 The resulting ASCII-rasters can be used to represent surface data in geographic information systems.
-In the absense of input data, a detailed raster can also be used by OpenGeoSys preprocessing tools to generate new surface meshes with different resolution or properties.
+In the absence of input data, a detailed raster can also be used by OpenGeoSys preprocessing tools to generate new surface meshes with different resolution or properties.